 The Multi-Sensory Instruction approach teaches the student HOW to learn by teaching traditional subject matter in a non-traditional manner.
 It does not cure learning difficulties…it "goes around" it.

-Catholic Social Services - Special Needs Services
+Catholic Social Services - Family Disability Services

 Challenge Alaska strives to improve the lives of people with disabilities and the whole community through adaptive sports, therapeutic recreation and education.